 In the last nine months, I have had 1,043 and one-half conversations about college.
 387 people have asked me where I’ll be next fall—aunts, teachers, friends, people whom I don’t know but nonetheless follow me on Instagram, little league coaches, Chick-Fil-A employees (they insisted it was their pleasure to ask), and a ripped man named … Continue reading An Ode to College from a Place of Limbo

 Father Lichtenberg departed the church through the back door, removed his white tab collar, and lit a cigarette in the alley.
 The nightly bombing runs had guaranteed him time to take off the facade, as nobody dared walk the streets while the sirens sounded.
 But once the Germans invaded, the runs stopped, food grew scarce, … Continue reading The Offering

 Check out R.A.
 Dewan's newest book Cor Cordium: A Collection of Love Poems!

-“Where’s the white wrapping paper?” yelled my mother, as she helped me finish wrapping the presents before my coach arrived. … Continue Reading American Disparities and How We Can Solve Them
+“Where’s the white wrapping paper?” yelled my mother, as she helped me finish wrapping the presents before my coach arrived.
+Every year, my team does a “Basketball-Christmas Giveback” where we take presents to underprivileged families in Austin, Texas.
+My coach arrived, I loaded the gifts into his van, and we rode off to do our … Continue reading American Disparities and How We Can Solve Them

 America’s current political climate is full of close-mindedness and division, perhaps more so than any time in the nation’s history.
 Tribalism, the evil possibility of factions that James Madison outlines in Federalist №10, has reached a new height with groups denouncing the other as, at best, crazy, and at worst, evil.
 Currently, arguments are judged, … Continue reading How To Have Political Discourse In The New America